CheatSheet: NAD+ longevity supplements

 These two forms work together in your cells.
 NAD+ picks up electrons (and hydrogen) during the breakdown of food, becoming NADH, which delivers those electrons to your mitochondria to generate energy and then turns back into NAD+.
 This cycle occurs constantly, in every cell, thousands of times per second, to keep you alive.

-If you find this reporting helpful, please subscribe (or make a one-time donation).
-Quality reporting matters.
-Your support matters.
+If you find this article helpful, please subscribe or make a one-time donation.

 Will NAD+ therapies be proven to offer positive health impacts on humans?
 Time will tell.
 Thus far, there has been no clinical consensus that it does2; some reputable scientists are cautiously optimistic, while others are not.
 Studies continue to publish on both sides of that clinicial aisle.